What is responsible investment?

 How we work with companies on sustainable growth

 The fund’s future value is dependent on the value created by the companies we invest in.
-We therefore monitor their ESG performance – how they are run and how they impact on the environment and society.
+We therefore monitor their performance – how they are run and how they impact on the environment and society.
 We call this active ownership.

 We express clear expectations